juneduke/HyperelasticMicrofibersAsBioinspiredProprioceptiveArtificialMuscles/README.md

 - Thorlabs optical power meter MATLAB driver: `https://github.com/Tinyblack/Matlab-Driver-for-Thorlabs-power-meter`.
 - Vendor VISA/USB drivers for connected instruments, including Keithley 2450 and Thorlabs instruments.

+A standard, full installation of MATLAB and Simulink typically takes between 30 to 45 minutes.
+However, installation times can vary significantly based on your machine's performance, internet speed, and the number of toolboxes selected.

 ### 2.2 Arduino environment